kestra-io/docs/content/docs/expressions/index.md

 ### Operator Precedence

-In order from highest to lowest precedence:
+Operators in Pebble are evaluated in a specific order.
+Here is a list of operators in order of precedence, from highest to lowest:
 - `.`
 - `|`
 - `%`, `/`, `*`